Table of Contents

 Most modems will work out of the box just by plugging in your modem and configuring any required information (such as APN, username, password, and sim-card PIN).

-Nevertheless, there are cases where your modem might not be recognized by the system as a modem.
+Nevertheless, there are cases where the system might not recognize your modem as a modem.
 This guide is for advanced (Linux) users only.
-Do not hesitate to reach out in case your modem is not working out of the box.
+Do not hesitate to contact us if your modem is not working out of the box.

 USB mode-switching

-Most USB modems usually appear as a CD-ROM or a Mass Storage Device, so that any required software can be included with the USB module itself.
-Usually, after the software installation, the modem will switch to modem mode and the system will recognize it as a USB modem device.
+Most USB modems usually appear as a CD-ROM or a Mass Storage Device so that any required software can be included with the USB module itself.
+Usually, after the software installation, the modem switches to modem mode, and the system recognizes it as a USB modem device.
 This process is called USB mode switching.
 On Raspbian (the Yodeck SD card image is based on Raspbian), this is internally handled by the udev manager and usb_modeswitch package.
 If a modem has been mode-switched, it should appear in the system under the /dev directory as ttyUSB0, ttyUSB1, etc., or as cdc-wdm0.

-There are cases where some devices may not automatically switch to the correct USB mode after plugging in.
+Some devices may not automatically switch to the correct USB mode after plugging in.
 This may happen for newer devices or for devices that are mode-switched to the wrong USB mode.
-Using the Advanced Configuration field you can provide a usb_modeswitch configuration for your specific device.
+Using the Advanced Configuration field, you can provide a usb_modeswitch configuration for your specific device.

 For example: